JaiswalAnshu/Customer_segmentation_KmeansClustering/README.md

 Businesses interact with a diverse range of customers.
 However, one-size-fits-all marketing strategies often fail to engage all customer types effectively.

 💡 Goal: To group similar customers together based on their behaviors and attributes, allowing businesses to:
-✅ Personalize marketing campaigns
+<br>✅ Personalize marketing campaigns
-✅ Improve customer engagement
+<br>✅ Improve customer engagement
-✅ Increase revenue by targeting the right audience
+<br>✅ Increase revenue by targeting the right audience

 ## 📊 Dataset